SiteRelEnby/anduril2/README.md

 //#define DISABLE_UNLOCK_TO_TURBO //disables 5C/6C from lock shortcuts to unlock to turbo

-//#define WAIT_FOR_1H_WHEN_LOCKED //delay momentary moon from lock until input is confirmed to be 1H - prevents main LEDs flashing when doing more clicks from lock.
+//#define WAIT_FOR_MOMENTARY_WHEN_LOCKED //delay momentary moon from lock until input is confirmed to be 1H - prevents main LEDs flashing when doing more clicks from lock.
 ```

 # UI reference